 Above: The Kidde Silhouette Low-Profile Smoke Alarm protrudes a mere half inch from the ceiling once installed.
 It contains a rechargeable battery that runs off central electricity and lasts the lifetime of the unit.
-Hardwiring required; $13.95 at Amazon.
+Hardwiring required; $115.21 via Amazon.

-Above: Designed for a child’s room (and inspired by the American Black-capped Chickadee bird), the battery-operated Chick-A-Dee Smoke Alarm by Dutch designer Louise van der Veld is $75 in black or white at the A+R Store in Los Angeles.
+Above: Designed for a child’s room (and inspired by the American Black-Capped Chickadee bird), the battery-operated Chick-a-Dee Smoke Alarm by Dutch designer Louise van der Veld is $80 via the Institute of Contemporary Art shop (currently sold out).

 Above: At 1.5 inches across (the size of a golf ball), Cavius is “the world’s smallest” smoke alarm.
 A collaboration between New Zealand and Danish designers, it is currently only available in New Zealand.